bchao1/awesome-holography/README.md

 ## Background, Theory, and Survey
 ### Background and Theory
 - [Introduction to Fourier Optics](https://books.google.com.tw/books/about/Introduction_to_Fourier_Optics.html?id=QllRAAAAMAAJ&redir_esc=y) by Joseph W. Goodman is a great book to learn the basics of wave propagation and holography.
+- [Numerical simulation of optical wave propagation: With examples in MATLAB](https://www.spiedigitallibrary.org/ebooks/PM/Numerical-Simulation-of-Optical-Wave-Propagation-with-Examples-in-MATLAB/eISBN-9780819483270/10.1117/3.866274?SSO=1) by Jason D. Schmidt walks you through the nitty-gritty details of implementing optial wave propagation.

 ### Survey Papers
 - [Toward the next-generation VR/AR optics: a review of holographic near-eye displays from a human-centric perspective](https://opg.optica.org/optica/fulltext.cfm?uri=optica-7-11-1563&id=442336) (Chang et al. 2020)